 I don't really know why I thought that Donna was any different from any of the other girls that I was trying to get my paws on back in those early days of my misspent youth.
 I mean I didn't have nothing against wrestling with a female or trying to cop a feel in general, but I must have thought that her upbringing might have made her a bit more disdainful of such activity.
 If so, I thought wrong.
 I've since known quite a few preacher's daughters, and, if anything, they were just as curious about that stuff as most girls and probably more so.
 There was the idea always lurking in the back of my mind that the good Rev. Jones being a minister and all might be able to summon up a great deal more of the wrath of Jehovah than the average irate father.
 I didn't really want to find out.
 My parents went to his church, and that created a whole set of problems in and of itself.
 I just remember that I thought it was in the best interests of everyone concerned to take things kind of slow.

 "Damn it, Ray-Ray, I had my hand on her boob and you pull that shit.
 What's the hell wrong with you?"

 "I'm sorry Danny.
 I just turned around and saw your hand there and it just came out.
 Sides, I thought you said it was accidental."

-"It was accidental, Asshole.
-My hand was still on second base.
-It don't matter if you hit the double or stole the base.
-You're still sitting on second!"
+"It was accidental, you dumb ass, but I was still on second base!
+It doesn’t matter if you hit a double, stole the damn base or got there on a throwing error.
+You're still sitting on second when the dust clears!"